intel/CPU-Manager-for-Kubernetes/docs/operator.md

 #### Kubernetes 1.8
 ***Kubernetes 1.8.0 is not supported due to extended resources issue(it's impossible to create extended resource).
 Use Kubernetes 1.8.1+ instead.***

+#### Kubernetes 1.9
+From Kubernetes 1.9.0 mutating admission controller is being used to update any pod which definition contains any container requesting CMK Extended Resources.
+CMK webhook modifies it by injecting environmental variable `CMK_NUM_CORES` with its value set to a number of cores specified in the Extended Resource request.
+This allows `cmk isolate` to assign multiple CPU cores to given process.
+On top of that webhook applies additional changes to the pod which are defined in the configuration file.
+By default, configuration deployed during `cmk cluster-init` adds CMK installation and configuration directories and host /proc filesystem volumes, CMK service account, tolerations required for a pod to be scheduled on the CMK enabled node and appropriately annotates pod.
+Containers specifications are updated with volume mounts (referencing volumes added to the pod) and environmental variable `CMK_PROC_FS`.

 ## Setting up the cluster.
 https://kubernetes.io/docs/admin/authorization/rbac/#rolebinding-and-clusterrolebinding
 This section describes the setup required to use the `CMK` software.